 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use SABRIL for a condition for which it was not prescribed.
 Do not give SABRIL to other people, even if they have the same symptoms that you have.
 It may harm them.

 This Medication Guide summarizes the most important information about SABRIL.
-If you would like more information about SABRIL, talk with your doctor.
-You can ask your pharmacist or doctor for information about SABRIL that is written for health professionals.
+If you would like more information about SABRIL, talk with your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about SABRIL that is written for health professionals.
 For more information, go to www.SABRIL.net or call 1-800-455-1141.

 What are the ingredients in SABRIL?